 For the public sector, as well as contributing to the apprenticeship levy they will also be required to meet the legislative requirements contained within the Enterprise Bill.
 This legislation will stipulate that all public sector organisations will be required to make sure that 2.3% of their workforce are apprentices at any one time.
 This will potentially be a significant change to the way public sector organisations recruit and train staff.

-UK Commission for Employment and Skills produced a series of insight reports in 2015 which highlight the challenges facing key employment sectors[Vi]
+The UK Commission for Employment and Skills produced a series of insight reports in 2015 which highlight the challenges facing key employment sectors.

-Retail sector – New technology requires workers to have up-to-date IT skills, which can be a challenge for older workers who are less likely to have good IT skills than younger workers.
-The wholesale and retail sector has a comparatively low-qualified workforce, with only 22% holding a qualification at or above QCF level 4.
-Predictions suggest that by 2022 holding qualifications at this level will be a pre-requisite for 34% of wholesale and retail jobs and half of jobs across all industries.
+New technology requires workers to have up-to-date IT skills, which can be a challenge for older workers who are less likely to have good IT skills than younger workers.
+Predictions in 2015 suggested that by 2022 holding qualifications at this level will be a pre-requisite for 34% of wholesale and retail jobs and half of jobs across all industries.
 In order to meet the predicted skills demand retailers will need to upskill existing workers and attract appropriately skilled new entrants.
-The UK Commission’s Employer Skills Survey 2013 show that 55% of retail establishments with skills gaps identify gaps in the customer handling skills of their existing staff.
-60% of sector employers with skills shortage vacancies have difficulty recruiting employees with these.

-Responding to growth in the energy sector, in particular in response to the new nuclear power facility on Anglesey is of specific interest to the area at the moment.
+Thinking about Conwy County Borough and Denbighshire, responding to growth in the energy sector will be key to the future sustainable growth in agriculture, construction, retail and manufacturing.
+In particular, the new nuclear power facility on Anglesey is of specific interest to the area at the moment.
 Skills in the area need to be up to the challenge of the construction, running and maintenance of the new power station.
 This is not just about specialist engineering skills, but manufacturing and construction benefits as well.
-The demand will be high for competent and experienced staff and we need to make sure that the local workforce is prepared for that demand so that the economic benefits are realized locally.
+The demand will be high for competent and experienced staff and we need to make sure that the local workforce is prepared for that demand so that the economic benefits are realised locally.

 Investment through enterprise zones in neighbouring authorities mean that both counties should prepare for growth in the energy sector, in particular in response to the new nuclear power facility, and a further growth in advance manufacturing in the Deeside Area.
 Likely requirements will include specialist engineering skills, and new jobs in manufacturing and construction.